-Ever wondered when you pour water in a glass why it stays always at the bottom?
+Ever wondered when you pour water into a glass why it stays always at the bottom?
 Let me rephrase it for you…!!!
-Ever wondered when you pour water in a glass why it never hovers or rises to the top of the glass?
+Ever wondered when you pour water into a glass why it never hovers or rises to the top of the glass?

 Water stays at the bottom of the glass due to the force of gravity.
 The gravitational pull caused by the earth on the water never let it rise to the brim.
 Therefore, as a result, the water you pour always stays at the bottom of the glass.

 We all have heard the stories that how Newton saw an apple falling from a tree, hence discovering the idea of gravity.
 He simply asked some basic fundamental questions regarding gravity and concluded that the apple was bound to fall on the ground due to the gravitational force exerted by the earth on the apple.

 Not to mention, when I was in school, my physics teacher would famously use to say that we may never have discovered the laws of gravity if that day an apple has not fallen on newton’s head.
 Well, I have a different opinion regarding this issue.